ethereumjs/ethereumjs-monorepo/README.md

 - ``sharding``

 For consistency, the chain start (``chainstart``) is considered an own hardfork.
-Currently only ``chainstart`` and ``byzantium`` specific params are supported (PRs welcome!).

 The hardfork-specific json files only contain the deltas from ``chainstart`` and shouldn't be accessed directly until you have a specific reason for it.

-Instead params can be accessed through a topic-named utility function.
-Two utility functions for every topic mentioned above are provided, e.g.:
+Instead params can be accessed through the corresponding topic-named utility function.
+Two utility functions for every topic mentioned above are provided, e.g. for the ``gasPrices`` topic:

 #### `common.hardforks.gasPrices(name, hardfork)`
 Get the gas prize for the specific fork.